tmobile/magentaA11y/_checklist-native/stepper.md

 - To hide controls: Important_For _Accessibility_NO

 ### Announcements
-- Increment
+- Increment or Increase
-  - "Label with value, Increment, Double tap to activate"
+  - "Label with value, Increment or Increase, Double tap to activate"
   - if button is activated new value will dynamically announce
-- Decrement
+- Decrement or Decrease
-  - "Label with value, Decrement, Double tap to activate"
+  - "Label with value, Decrement or Decrease, Double tap to activate"
   - if button is activated new value will dynamically announce